 My world was turned upside down.
-But I had to be vital for my children, who are still young.
+But I had to stay strong for my children, who are still young.
 And as for my husband, I made him promise that he wouldn't cry and neither would I.

 It all began with uncontrollable bouts of bleeding last year.
 My first instinct was to visit my gynaecologist.
 She quickly dismissed the problem as heavy menstrual bleeding and gave me a few tablets.
 But the medicines didn't work, and I returned to her, and once again, she attributed it to a menstrual condition.